eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 heart-rate-viewer       QUEUED          local-agent                             /tmp/iofog:/data        5000:80
 ```

 Once both microservice status are 'RUNNING', the microservices have started.
-We will be able to see the web application on our browser at <a href="http://localhost:5000/" target="_blank">http://localhost:5000</a>.
+You will be able to see the web application on your browser at <a href="http://localhost:5000/" target="_blank">http://localhost:5000</a>.

 ## Teardown

-To remove our ECN and any microservices deployed on it, we can run the following command:
+To remove your ECN and any microservices deployed on it, you can run the following command:

 ```bash
 iofogctl delete all